 If a traditional hatchback, saloon or estate car seems too low-slung for you and you want the chunky looks and raised-up driving position of an SUV, the Volkswagen Tiguan should be on your shortlist.

 Things are pretty bloomin’ good inside, too.
 Everything in the VW Tiguan’s interior is laid out logically, the materials feel solid (without being hard and brittle) and the intuitive infotainment system is genuinely excellent.
-On the downside, it’s a little unadventurous, and it’s unfortunate that sat-nav is a cost-option on the lower trim levels.
+On the downside, it’s a little unadventurous, and it’s unfortunate that sat-nav costs extra in some of the cheaper models.

-Thankfully, the VW Tiguan is more than just a pretty face – it’s comfortable to drive, easy to see out of and a doddle to manoeuvre around tight car parks The Volkswagen Tiguan has a comfortable driving position while great all-round visibility means tip-toeing your way through traffic won’t feel like pushing an over-laden shopping trolley through a crowded supermarket.
+Thankfully, the VW Tiguan is more than just a pretty face – it’s comfortable to drive, too, easy to see out of and a doddle to manoeuvre around tight car parks.
+It has a comfortable driving position while the good all-round visibility means tip-toeing your way through traffic won’t feel like pushing an over-laden shopping trolley through a crowded supermarket.

-A Skoda Kodiaq is even more cavernous, but unless you’re running a removals firm, the Tiguan is going to be practical enough for most family duties.
+That said, a Skoda Kodiaq is even more cavernous, but unless you’re running a removals firm, the Tiguan is going to be practical enough for most family car duties.

-You’ll be impressed with how this Volkswagen drives too.
-Admittedly it’s not very exciting, but what really matters is that it’s comfy, quiet and feels secure and stable on faster roads.
-The Volkswagen Tiguan is also sufficiently agile to zip along a twisty road with little fuss.
-And you can relax knowing you and your family are protected by VW’s latest safety systems, including standard automatic emergency city braking.
+The VW Tiguan is a good car to drive, too.
+Admittedly, it’s not very exciting, but what really matters is that it’s comfy, quiet and feels secure and stable on faster roads.
+The Volkswagen Tiguan is also sufficiently agile to zip along a twisty country road with little fuss.
+And, you can relax knowing you and your family are protected by VW’s latest safety systems, including standard automatic emergency city braking.

-If you don’t do many long journeys then go for the excellent 1.5-litre 150hp petrol engine – it gives a good blend of price, performance and economy.
-For higher miles or towing, you’ll want one of the punchy 2.0-litre diesels.
-An automatic gearbox is available on two- and four-wheel-drive models, though if you want a serious off-roader you would be better off with a Land Rover Discovery Sport if you plan to do any serious off-roading.
+If you don’t do many long journeys, then go for the excellent 1.5-litre 150hp petrol engine – it gives a good blend of price, performance and economy.
+For higher miles (or for towing trailers) you’ll want one of the punchy 2.0-litre diesel units.
+You can also get it with an automatic gearbox and four-wheel drive, but you’ll be better off with a Land Rover Discovery Sport if you plan to do any serious off-roading.

-But if you don’t need that extra capability, the Volkswagen Tiguan is one of the very best all-round family SUVs you can buy.
+But, if you don’t need that extra capability, the Volkswagen Tiguan is one of the very best all-round family SUVs you can buy.
 It pretty much does it all.
 If you like the sound of that, take a look at the latest Volkswagen Tiguan deals – or if you want carwow to do some of the legwork for you… have a look at the engine and trim recommendation below.